 - If there is overuse or sudden stretching of your sole.
 For example - athletes who increase running intensity or distance; poor technique starting 'off the blocks', etc.

 - If you have a tight Achilles tendon (the big tendon at the bottom of your calf muscles above your heel).
 This can affect your ability to flex your foot and ankle and may make you more likely to damage your plantar fascia.

 Plantar fasciitis may be confused with 'policeman's heel' but they are different.
 Policeman's heel is called plantar calcaneal bursitis - inflammation of the sack of fluid (bursa) under the heel bone (calcaneum).
 This is not as common as plantar fasciitis.

 Often there is no apparent cause for plantar fasciitis, particularly in older people.
 A common wrong belief is that the pain is due to a bony growth, or 'spur', coming from the heel bone.
 Many people have a bony heel spur but not everyone with this develops plantar fasciitis.

 How common is plantar fasciitis?

 Plantar fasciitis is common.
-Around 1 in 10 people will develop plantar fasciitis at some time in their lives.
+Around 4-7% of people will develop plantar fasciitis at some time in their lives and it accounts for 11-15% of all foot problems that require professional treatment.
 It is most common in people between the ages of 40 to 60 years.
 However, it can occur at any age.
-It is twice as common in women as it is in men.
+It is slightly more common in women than in men.
 It is also common in athletes.